How to Reduce the Appearance of Crepey SkinSeptember 28, 2022

 Crepey skin is a natural part of aging that many people experience.
 That being said, it can be delayed by incorporating the dermatologist-approved tips below.

 Dr. Roth recommends starting with a “retinol product to keep the dermis thick.”
 Then, use a hydrating product like the SkinCeuticals Hyaluronic Acid Intensifier to increase the skin’s ability to maintain moisture.
-According to the Cleveland Clinic, using moisturizers and other facial creams can help reduce the appearance of mildly crepey skin, while topical retinol creams to help restore skin’s elasticity.
-Follow up with the SkinCeuticals Triple Lipid Restore 2:4:2 to replenish the skin of moisture.
+According to the Cleveland Clinic, using moisturizers and other facial creams can help reduce the appearance of mildly crepey skin, while topical retinol creams help restore skin’s elasticity.
+Follow up with the SkinCeuticals Triple Lipid Restore 2:4:2 or the IT Cosmetics Confidence in a Cream Anti-Aging Hydrating Moisturizer to replenish the skin of moisture.

 If you’re new to retinol, be sure to incorporate the ingredient into your routine in small amounts and at a lower concentration.
-Also, retinol can also cause skin sensitivity to sunlight, so be sure to apply broad-spectrum SPF 15 or higher.
+We love the Kiehl's Fast Release Wrinkle-Reducing 0.3% Retinol Night Serum.
+Despite its lower retinol concentration, this serum penetrates skin quickly and deeply — 15 layers, to be exact.
+Retinol can also cause skin sensitivity to sunlight, so be sure to apply broad-spectrum SPF 15 or higher.

 Look for Specific Ingredients